 Electric scooters aren’t cheap investments, so you should always go with a brand that provides warranty and after-sales support.
-For example, all Dash scooters come with a 12-month Australian-backed warranty.
-It’s just peace of mind.

 The lithium ion batteries used in e-scooters are pretty expensive to start with, so it is best to go for a good quality battery that will last a long time rather than a cheap one that might fail.
 Typically, Chinese manufacturers make batteries with half the lifespan compared to batteries made in Korea or Japan.